sparkleformation/sfn/docs/lint.md

 ##### `Sfn::Lint::Definition`

 Definitions define a search expression to be applied to a given template.
-The search expression is a JMESPath compatible query expression.
+The search expression is a [JMESPath compatible query expression][jmespath-expr].
 The matches of the search expression are then processed.
 If the results are valid, a `true` result is expected.
 If the results are invalid, a `false` value is expected, or an `Array<String>` value is expected which provides the list of invalid items.